No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 Common SE tax mistakes

 • Not paying quarterly.
 SE tax + income tax must be paid as you earn through quarterly 1040-ES vouchers (4/15, 6/15, 9/15, 1/15).
 The underpayment penalty (IRC § 6654) bites if you withhold less than 90% of current-year tax OR 110% of prior-year tax (110% for AGI > $150k).
+Plan your payments with the quarterly estimated tax calculator.

 • Forgetting the deductible half.
 Many DIY filers compute SE tax but forget the Schedule 1 line 15 deduction.
 At 24% bracket, that's 24% × $7,000 SE tax / 2 = $840 of tax you owe that you shouldn't.

 • Confusing SE tax with income tax.
 They're separate.
 A 1099-only person earning $80k owes ~$11k SE tax PLUS ~$10k income tax.
 Total tax bill is ~26%, not 15.3%.
+Weighing a contract against a salaried offer?
+The 1099 vs W-2 calculator nets it all out.

 • Not contributing to retirement.
 SEP-IRA, Solo 401(k), or SIMPLE IRA contributions reduce your income tax (not your SE tax).
 A SEP at 20% of net SE income shelters $16,000 of income on $80k SE — directly reducing your federal income tax bill.